Still Waking Up Exhausted? This Is The Mineral You’re Missing

 1. Magnesium glycinate (85% absorption)

 This one is my absolute favorite and the one I use specifically.
-She is the QUEEN.
-High absorption, no G.I. drama, and supports everything from blood sugar to mood, and migraines to collagen.
+She is the QUEEN: highly absorbable, gentle on the gut, and supports everything from blood sugar to mood, migraines to collagen production.
+Should be taken at night!
 Bonus: it’s a precursor to glutathione and plays well with others.
 Glycinate has no interference with other minerals and it’s a natural anti-inflammatory and supports collagen.
-For maximum absorption be sure you got enough vitamin D so it and you will really shine.
+For maximum absorption be sure you got enough Vitamin D so it and you will really shine.

 2. Magnesium threonate (75% absorption)